McCoyGroup/RynLib/README.md

     set_config CONFIG: sets the config file or options for RynLib
     configure_mpi: installs and compiles the necessary MPI libraries

-dmc -- anything involved in running the DMC itself, not in making the potential work
+sim -- anything involved in running the DMC itself, not in making the potential work
-    list: lists the set of known DMC simulations status NAME: returns the status of the DMC simulation (timestep, number of walkers/wavefunctions, etc.) set-config CONFIG: sets the config file for a simulation add NAME CONFIG: adds a simulation with the tag NAME to the set of known simulations and uses the file CONFIG run NAME: runs the simulation with the tag NAME restart NAME: removes any existing simulation data and restart the simulation with the tag NAME
+    list: lists the set of known DMC simulations status NAME: returns the status of the DMC simulation (timestep, number of walkers/wavefunctions, etc.) add NAME CONFIG: adds a simulation with the tag NAME to the set of known simulations and uses the file CONFIG run NAME: runs the simulation with the tag NAME restart NAME: removes any existing simulation data and restart the simulation with the tag NAME